fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: PATH

    A list of directories in which to search for commands.
+This is a common unix variable also used by other tools.

 .. envvar:: CDPATH

    A list of directories in which the :doc:`cd <cmds/cd>` builtin looks for a new directory.

-.. envvar:: FISH_DEBUG

-   Controls which debug categories :command:`fish` enables for output, analogous to the ``--debug`` option.

-.. envvar:: FISH_DEBUG_OUTPUT

-   Specifies a file to direct debug output to.

 .. describe:: Locale Variables